AbdoulieJNJie98/teamHydra-Sp2023/README.md

  - This text file contains the information that makes up each room that make up the map.
  - This is an example of how the information is stored, and defined:
    ```
+   1~False~Man-of-war zone~0~5~2~0~As you enter this part of the Ocean you notice the presence of Man-of-war Jellyfish, as far as you can see, their tentacles are spread like the hair of an old witch, long and tangled.
+This area is well lit but you also see bioluminescent phytoplankton, sparkling at intervals like stars.~0~0~0~false

    roomID~roomVistedStatus~roomName~northRoomID~southRoomID~westRoomID~eastRoomID~roomInventory~puzzlesInRoom~monstersInRoom~southRoomLockedStatus
    ```
 # Items.txt